valeriocarruba/ZLK-mechanism-for-co-orbital-asteroids-of-terrestrial-planets-/README.md

 # ZLK-mechanism-for-co-orbital-asteroids-of-terrestrial-planets-
 A repository for the software developed for the CMDA article Co-orbital asteroids of terrestrial planets affected by the von-Zeipel-Lidov-Kozai mechanism.
-We are providing references for three codes:  1) Horizons Orbital Elements Exporter, 2), 3).
+We are providing references for three codes:  1) Horizons Orbital Elements Exporter, 2) REBOUND Simulator, 3) ZLK-state classifier.

 ### 1) Horizons Orbital Elements Exporter